dummybob/blog/blog/2019-11/moving-on-premise-to-azure/index.md

 ## Summary

-As you can see, there is quite a lot to consider when moving from On-Premise to Azure
+As you can see, there is quite a lot to consider when moving from On-Premise to Azure.